 ConvertFlow's visitor tracking isn't personally identifiable until associated with a form submission or a subscriber, upon which a user of ConvertFlow should collect consent from the visitor to your processing of their personal data.

 In early 2018, we released an update to no longer store IP addresses when tracking anonymous visitors.
-This makes ConvertFlow's visitor tracking similar to Google Analytics, until the point of capturing personally identifiable contact info through a form.
+ConvertFlow only uses the IP address for geolocation, without storing the IP address in the tracking record.

 Data Subject Rights

 A major part of GDPR is the rights granted to EU/EEA citizens in regards to their personal data.

 Under GDPR, a user or contact has the right to access their data (in a commonly-used and machine-readable format) and the right to be forgotten (have all of their personal data erased).
 In the case of ConvertFlow, once a visitor has provided their email address to you via a form, we can show you a timeline of which pages they visited, calls-to-action they've engaged with, as well as the UTM parameters and referral source they are associated with.
 All of this data is available for export and can also be deleted.

 Within ConvertFlow, you can quickly search for a contact by heading to your website’s “Contacts” page and searching by their email address.